 - A hummingbird's heart beats up to 1,260 times per minute.

 - A baby hummingbird is roughly the size of a penny and is unable to fly.

 - The average life span of a hummingbird is 5 years, but they have been known to live for more than 10 years.

 - Hummingbirds fly at an average of 25-30 miles per hour, and are able to dive up to 50 miles per hour.

 - Some hummingbirds will travel over 2,000 miles twice a year during their migration.

-Now you can track the hummingbirds during their migration with our Interactive Hummingbird Migration Map.
-Check out the map and submit a photo of the hummingbirds you see in your backyard.
-Plus, see trends of where they're going, and how long it takes to get there - even see last years migration through our archives.
-Go to our migration map now »
+Now that you know more about them, track hummingbirds during their migration with our Interactive Hummingbird Migration Map.
+Keep an eye on their movements and submit a photo of the hummingbirds you see in your backyard to help us track them.
+See trends of where they're going, and how long it takes to get there - even see last years migration through our archives.